It just doesn’t get any better than biology!

 No subject is moving faster than Biology.
 With recent advances in our knowledge of genetics, the sequencing of the human genome, and a fierce world-wide debate raging over evolution, stem cell research, cloning, GM crops and many other topics – there is no greater time to be studying Biology.

 Aimee is a graduate of the University of Durham, with a BSc (Hons) in Biological Sciences, and she completed her PGCE at Newcastle University.
-She taught in a comprehensive school in the Lake District before relocating to Caterham.
-Aimee enjoys teaching both Biology and Human Biology at A-level and her particular subject interests are Physiology and Molecular Biology.
-Outside the classroom she tutors the prospective Medical students, helping them to secure university places.
-She is a Ballroom and Latin American dancer, and has enjoyed choreographing the School Musicals.
-She is also part of the D of E training team.Back to Academic Departments
+She taught in the Lake District where she is from before relocating to Caterham 13 years ago.
+Aimee has enjoyed teaching both Biology and Human Biology at A-level in recent years and her particular subject interests are Physiology and Molecular Biology.
+Outside the classroom she is a Head of Year for First/Second years and finds supporting their pastoral needs very rewarding.
+She is a Ballroom and Latin American dancer, and is also part of the D of E team.